dhasterok/global_tectonics/README.md

   oc_boundaries.shp - lines demarcating the ocean-continent boundary global_gprv.shp - polygons of global geologic provinces

-Details about the construction of the models is discussed in Hasterok, D., Halpin, J., Hand, M., Collins, A., Kreemer, C., Glorie, S., (submitted) A new global geologic provinces map and an updated plate map.
+Details about the construction of the models is discussed in Hasterok, D., Halpin, J., Hand, M., Collins, A., Kreemer, C., Glorie, S., Gard, M., (in prep.)
+A new global geologic provinces map and an updated plate map.
 Earth Science Reviews.

 QGIS style files are also provided for displaying the shapefiles.